 Their care is much like that of other guinea pigs.
 However, lacking a coat, they are a bit more sensitive to temperature extremes and must be protected from drafts as well as from direct sunlight.
 They also tend to eat more to maintain their metabolism and body heat (an excellent quality diet is a necessity but should be provided to all guinea pigs, hairless or not).

 Young Baldwin Guinea Pig

 This young Baldwin has a bit of hair, which will be lost.
 They are born with a full coat of hair.
 After two to five days their hair begins to fall out, starting at the head and progressing to their hind ends.
 By the age of two months, they are completely bald.

-The hairlessness of Skinny Pigs is due to a recessive gene.
-If you breed two of them, their progeny will all... by hairless.
+The hairlessness of skinny pigs is due to a recessive gene.
+If you breed two of them, their progeny will all be hairless.
 But if you breed with a haired variety, the progeny will be haired but carry one recessive gene.